Pakistan restores TikTok with conditions

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Pakistan Telecom Authority (PTA) has restored TikTok services with certain conditions.
+ISLAMABAD: The Pakistan Telecom Authority (PTA) has restored the TikTok services with certain conditions.

 Top official sources confirmed to The News on Monday that TikTok said to have blocked four million videos during the last three months and suspended 25K accounts.
 They would invest half a million dollars for training of content producers for producing good content.